Conivaptan

 Conivaptan, sold under the brand name Vaprisol, is a non-peptide inhibitor of the receptor for anti-diuretic hormone, also called vasopressin.
 It was approved in 2004 for hyponatremia (low blood sodium levels).
-The compound was discovered by Astellas and marked in 2006.
-The drug is now marketed by Cumberland Pharmaceuticals, Inc.
+Additionally, conivaptan is used for the treatment of syndrome of inappropriate antidiuretic hormone secretion.

-Conivaptan inhibits two of the three subtypes of the vasopressin receptor (V1a and V2).
+Conivaptan inhibits two of the three subtypes of the vasopressin receptor (V1A and V2).
 Effectively, it causes iatrogenic nephrogenic diabetes insipidus.

-Conivaptan has not been approved by the American Food and Drug Administration for the treatment of decompensated congestive heart failure.
+Conivaptan has not been approved by the US Food and Drug Administration (FDA) for the treatment of decompensated congestive heart failure.
 However, in theory, vasopressin receptor antagonism would be particularly useful in this setting, and an initial study shows that it has some promise.

 Medical uses

 Conivaptan is most commonly used in the hospital in cases of euvolemic and hypervolemic hyponatremia, conditions where the sodium level in the blood falls significantly below normal.
-In the United States hyponatremia affects about four percent of hospitalized patients.
+In the United States, hyponatremia affects about four percent of hospitalized patients.
 Although many patients do not show symptoms, extreme cases may result in brain swelling, respiratory arrest and even death.
 Hypervolemic hyponatremia specifically is when the body’s serum sodium levels fall below the total body water increase, which results in edema.
 This is associated with congestive heart failure, liver disease and kidney failure.